Enter your business details to see what each option would cost you. Prices are live from our database and shown in Australian dollars.

 The verdict

-For most small businesses, KeyPay is the pick: the best award interpretation, no minimum, and a low $4 per employee make it both compliant and cheap.
-Choose Employment Hero if you want HR and onboarding bundled with payroll and your team is large enough to absorb the $200 minimum.
-If your accounting is already in Xero, Xero Payroll is the seamless, no-extra-bill option, and MYOB users get a cheap add-on at $2 per employee.
+For most small businesses, MYOB is the pick: its Payroll Only plan is the cheapest capable option at almost any small headcount, from $15 a month for 3 staff to $33 a month for 10.
+Choose Employment Hero if you need the strongest Modern Award interpretation, or want HR and onboarding bundled with payroll, and your team is large enough to absorb its $100 a month minimum.
+If your accounting is already in Xero, Xero Payroll is the seamless, no-extra-bill option.
 Use the calculator above to cost each at your employee count.